All Episodes

 So we'll see how that plays out.

-It it marginalizes Hillary and puts her over here in the used heap, the unnecessary heap, the irrelevant who?
+It marginalizes Hillary and puts her over here in the used heap, the unnecessary heap, the irrelevant who?

-No, I'm debating Crazy Bernie.
+No, I'm debating crazy Bernie.

 Crazy Bernie never has had national exposure.

-The Democrats camouflage lie and hide behind all kinds of camouflage and cover to keep people from knowing what they really believe.
+The Democrats camouflage, lie, and hide behind all kinds of camouflage and cover to keep people from knowing what they really believe.

 Bernie doesn't.